Two approaches to average stochastic perturbations of integrable systems: Discussion

-where $\lann P \rann$ is the averaging of $P$, defined as in \eqref{F}.
+where $\lann P \rann$ is defined as in \eqref{F}.
 This result is obviously related to our Theorem~\ref{t_2}, to its local version, discussed in Section~\ref{s_5}, and to Theorem~\ref{t_3}.
 The assertion of Theorem~\ref{t_3} is significantly stronger than the result of Neishtadt--Bakhtin.
-Again, this happens since the perturbed equation \eqref{v_eq}, examined in Theorem~\ref{t_3}, is stabilised by noise and friction.
+Again, it happens since the perturbed equation \eqref{v_eq}, examined in Theorem~\ref{t_3}, is stabilised by noise and friction (and since the theorem assumes the global Birkhoff coordinates).